LLNL/Abmarl/docs/src/overview.rst

 OpenAI Gym
 ~~~~~~~~~~

-The :ref:`GymWrapper <api_gym_wrapper>` can be used for single-agent simulations
+The :ref:`GymWrapper <api_gym_wrapper>` can be used for simulations with a single learning agent.
 This wrapper allows integration with OpenAI's `gym.Env` class with which many RL
 practitioners are familiar, and many RL libraries support it.
-The simulation must contain only
+There are no restrictions
+on the number of entities in the simulation, but there can only be a *single* learning
-a single agent in the `agents` dict.
-The `observation space` and `action space`
+agent.
+The `observation space` and `action space` is then inferred from that agent.
-is then inferred from that agent.
-The `reset` and `step` functions operate on the values
+The `reset` and `step` functions operate on the values themselves as opposed to
-themselves as opposed to a dictionary mapping the agents' ids to the values.
+a dictionary mapping the agents' ids to the values.

 .. _rllib_external: